OpenDDS/opendds-smart-lock/README.md

 Some notes on the directory structure:

 * _android_: Android Studio project files and Idl for SmartLock app.
-* _certs_: Certificates for one tablet and two Raspberry Pis (the tablet files are also copied under android SmartLock/app/src/main/assets).
 * _deploy_:  Deployment scripts for RTPS Relay on GCP.
 * _dockerfiles_: Build environments for Android and Raspberry Pi.
 * _src_: Source files for SmartLock application on Raspberry Pi and the core IDL files used by Android as well.